Long Island: Levittown

 The area was named after William J. Levitt , a developer.
 It was headed by him and his two sons, William and Alfred that built the four planned communities called “Levittown”.
 It was first used as a potato farm in an area previously known as Island Trees because it contained a tall group of pine trees on which many local farmers depended for survival.

 By 1945 and the end of World War II, Island Trees farmers began looking to sell off affected land as quickly as possible.
 The war had created a shortage of construction materials and the housing industry had fallen off rapidly.
 Then, Lieutenant William Levitt realized that the urgent need for post-war housing and the availability of cheap farmland provided a golden opportunity for his family to capitalize on their Island Trees property.
 He proposed to his father and brother that Levitt & Sons divide the former potato field into small lots and build simple, inexpensive mass-produced homes for veterans and their families.

 Levittown is served by two public school districts; the Island Trees Union Free School District which serves the Eastern third of the community and the Levittown Union Free School District which serves the other two thirds of the community, as well as large portions of adjacent Wantagh and Seaford.
 With good schools, low crime, and easy access to where every person needs to go, Levittown is a perfect place to live.
-The Levittown Historical Museum that had opened in 1997 offers an engaging sight of Levittown’s history, beginning with recollections, photographs, and personal belongings of the First World War II veterans to return to Long Island in search of affordable housing.
+The Levittown Historical Museum that had opened in 1997 offers an engaging sight of Levittown’s history, beginning with recollections, photographs, and personal belongings of the First World War II veterans.